datacamp/courses-introduction-to-python/chapter4.md

 As Filip explained before, Numpy is great to do vector arithmetic.
 However, if you compare its functionality with regular Python lists, some things have changed.

 First of all, Numpy arrays cannot contain elements with different types.
-If you try do try to build such a list, coercion takes place.
+If you try to build such a list, coercion takes place.
 Next, the typical arithmetic operators, such as `+`, `-`, `*` and `/` have a different meaning for regular Python lists and Numpy arrays.

 Have a look at this line of code: